-- The binomial model seems to suffer from two unrealistic assumptions. - The stock price takes on only two values in a period. - Trading occurs at discrete points in time. - As n increases, the stock price ranges over ever larger numbers of possible values, and trading takes place nearly continuously.^a - Any proper calibration of the model parameters makes the BOPM converge to the continuous-time model. - We now skim through the proof.
+- The binomial model seems to suffer from two unrealistic assumptions. - The stock price takes on only two values in a period. - Trading occurs at discrete points in time. - As n increases, the stock price ranges over ever larger numbers of possible values, and trading takes place nearly continuously.^a - Need to calibrate the BOPM's parameters u, d, and R to make it converge to the continuous-time model. - We now skim through the proof.

-^aContinuous-time trading may create arbitrage opportunities (Budish, Cramton, and Shim, 2015)!
+^aContinuous-time trading may create arbitrage opportunities in practice (Budish, Cramton, & Shim, 2015)!

-- Let τ denote the time to expiration of the option measured in years. - Let r be the continuously compounded annual rate. - With n periods during the option's life, each period represents a time interval of τ/n . - Need to adjust the period-based u, d, and interest rate \hat{r} to match the empirical results as $n \to \infty$. - First, $\hat{r} = r\tau/n$.
+- Let τ denote the time to expiration of the option measured in years. - Let r be the continuously compounded annual rate. - With n periods during the option's life, each period represents a time interval of τ/n . - Need to adjust the period-based u, d, and interest rate \hat{r} to match the empirical results as $n \to \infty$.

+- First, $\hat{r} = r\tau/n$.

+- Each period is τ/n years long.

 - The period gross return $R = e^{\hat{r}}$.

+- Let